 The advancement of digital technologies has presented new opportunities and unique challenges for elected officials and campaign brands.
-Here are four lessons I learned from managing brand reputation for public figures and brands.
+Here are four lessons we learned from managing brand reputation for public figures and brands.

 1. Brand Awareness and Brand Loyalty

 The overarching goal of a reputation strategy is to increase brand awareness while driving brand loyalty in every market serviced by the brand.
 A reputation strategy requires a responsive approach to adapt to changes in our evolving attention economy and user behaviors to effectively message the brand’s core values and unique value propositions.

 The common mistakes of overposting and repetitive content are usually the result of a lack of quality brand messaging to gain user permission to sell the specific call to action, which in turn, increases the costs for supporter acquisition and maintenance.